JaehoonSong12/au_cs_suite/README.md

 - The Node.js application is designed to be consistent in static assets, logic, and configurations.
   - The `/public` directory is employed for storing static assets, such as CSS, JavaScript, and images.
-  - The `/src` directory accommodates the application’s core logic, structured into subdirectories for routes, controllers, and models.
+  - The `/src` directory is responsible for the application’s core logic, structured into subdirectories for routes, react components, and so on ...
   - Testing directories, divided into unit and integration categories, are provided under `/tests`.
   - The `package.json` file is included to define package dependencies, while `app.js` serves as the entry point for application execution.